 Our use of derivative instruments exposes us to credit risk to the extent counterparties may be unable to meet the terms of their agreements.
-To mitigate credit risk, we limit counterparties to credit-worthy financial institutions and use several institutions to reduce concentration risk.
+To mitigate credit risk, we limit counterparties to financial institutions we believe are credit-worthy and use several institutions to reduce concentration risk.
 We do not expect any losses as a result of default by our counterparties.